 Drama imparts skills that will stay with your child FOR LIFE.
 A pretty big deal, we know!
 This is all wrapped up in an incredible art form with centuries of history and includes stories that will in themselves teach your kids life lessons and empathy.

-Here at Marrzipan, we really do believe that drama is an essential part of your child’s education and will be a healthy, formative experience for your child as they grow.
+Here at Marrzipan, we really do believe that drama is an essential part of your child’s education and that it should be compulsory in all schools as it will provide a healthy, formative experience for your child as they grow.
 The children who have gone through our program are a testament to that and we take our work very seriously (even though we are goofy!)

 If you’re interested in seeing the difference drama can make in your child’s self-confidence and life, sign up for a no obligation, free trial today.
 We look forward to helping them flourish!